maplibre/maplibre/CHARTER.md

 ## Definitions

-*MapLibre Organization:* An umbrella organization to develop, maintain and promote MapLibre software projects
+*MapLibre Organization:* An umbrella organization to develop, maintain and promote MapLibre software projects.

 *MapLibre Projects:* multiple repositories, each being some part of the map visualization stack from the raw data to the map visualization and interaction.